jayvachon/DNA/README.md

 "Actions" should be renamed to "Tasks"

 front load the disaster. everything is a sine wave. you fall into yourself, your giving tree rebirths your population unaltered.

+# Goodbye Leaf!
+## Messages for the fossil history: